 Ethical approval: The research adhered to the principles of the Declaration of Helsinki and was approved by the Research Ethics Committees of Iran University of Medical Sciences (Approval ID: IR.IUMS.REC.1402.206, dated 2023-06-13).
-It was registered with the Iranian Registry of (registration number: Clinical Trials (IRCT) IRCT20091114002709N62, dated 2023-07-29).
-Written informed consent was obtained from all participants, and the study followed the Consolidated Standards of Reporting Trials (CONSORT) guidelines.
+It was registered with the Iranian Registry of Clinical Trials (IRCT) (registration number: IRCT20091114002709N62, 2023-07-29). dated Written informed consent was obtained from all participants, and the study followed the Consolidated Standards of Reporting Trials (CONSORT) guidelines.